-UEL - The Upper Explosive Limit is that concentration of organic powder suspended in air above which the mixture will not explode if ignited by a standardised energy source.
+UEL - The Upper Explosive Limit is that concentration of organic powder suspended in air above which the mixture will not explode if ignited by a standardized energy source.

 Ultra violet stabilizer - A chemical additive that absorbs part of the UV radiation in the sunlight.

 Ultraviolet Radiation (UV) - Light energy from the UV region of the light spectrum which can break certain chemical bonds and contribute to the fading and wear of coatings.